Lara Beach

 Crowd indicator

-Expect heavy crowds during peak summer months and weekends, while early mornings offer the quietest experience and best sunbed availability.
+Lara Beach sees its highest crowds on summer weekends and mid-afternoons, while early weekday mornings offer the calmest waters and best sunbed availability.

 When to go?